cs1302uga/cs1302-hw03/README.md

    website.
 Notice that there is no Javadoc comment in the source code.
 However, a comment still shows up on the website.
 How is this possible?

+1. Run the given code through `checkstyle` using the `check1302` command and fix any errors that it gives.
+   Remember to use the [1302 Style Guide](https://github.com/cs1302uga/cs1302-styleguide) as a reference for the various types of errors that may pop up.

 <hr/>

 ![CP](https://img.shields.io/badge/Just%20Finished%20Checkpoint-1-success?style=for-the-badge)